-78. Uruguay underscored measures to advance human rights, migration, prison visits and MDGs, even in a context of economic blockade.
+78. Uruguay underscored the implementation of measures to advance human rights, such as those in the areas of migration, prison visits and MDGs, even in a context of economic blockade.

-79. Uzbekistan welcomed Cuba's progress in the protection and promotion of human rights since the first review.
+79. Uzbekistan welcomed the progress made by Cuba in the protection and promotion of human rights since the first review.

-80. Venezuela (Bolivarian Republic of) welcomed the delegation.
+80. The Bolivarian Republic of Venezuela welcomed the delegation.

-81. Viet Nam appreciated Cuba's commitments and commendable contributions to UPR.
+81. Viet Nam expressed its appreciation of the State's commitments and commendable contributions to the UPR.

-82. Yemen appreciated the ratification of CPED and new legal rules to expand human rights legislation.
+82. Yemen welcomed the ratification of the International Convention for the Protection of All Persons from Enforced Disappearance (CPED) and new legal rules to expand human rights legislation.

-83. Zambia acknowledged the ratification of international instruments and achievement of some MDGs.
+83. Zambia acknowledged the ratification of international instruments and the achievement of some MDGs.
 Zambia requested Cuba to continue its reform process.

-84. Zimbabwe praised Cuba for ensuring a balance between civil and political rights and social economic and cultural rights, notwithstanding the embargo.
+84. Zimbabwe praised Cuba for ensuring a balance between civil and political rights and social, economic and cultural rights, notwithstanding the embargo.

-85. Algeria welcomed Cuba's remarks to introduce their national report.
+85. Algeria welcomed the remarks made by Cuba in the introduction of its national report.

-86. Angola commended achievements regarding MDG's, social legal reforms and the lifting of restrictions on trips abroad.
+86. Angola commended achievements regarding MDGs, social and legal reforms and the lifting of restrictions on trips abroad.

-87. Mexico recognized progress despite the unilateral economic blockade, noting the elimination of the exit permit.
+87. Mexico recognized the progress made despite the unilateral economic blockade, and noted the elimination of the exit permit.

-88. Armenia commended education improvements including access for students with special needs.
+88. Armenia commended education improvements, including access for students with special needs.

-89. Australia welcomed progress in overseas travel, showing concern on restrictions on access to internet and reports on short term detention.
+89. Australia welcomed progress in overseas travel.
+It expressed concern with regard to restrictions on Internet access as well as reports on short-term detention.

-90. Austria commended positive measures and showed concern about cases of intimidation, arrests and imprisonment of journalists and members of the political opposition.
+90. Austria commended positive measures taken.
+It expressed concern regarding cases of intimidation, arrests and imprisonment of journalists and members of the political opposition.

-91. Azerbaijan commended Cuba's cooperation with the UN human rights system, and efforts to achieve the MDGs.
+91. Azerbaijan commended the State's cooperation with the United Nations human rights system, and efforts to achieve the MDGs.